After HC stay, Mayawati says UP govt move to include 17 OBCs in SC list 'selfish, political' | Devdiscourse

-After the Allahabad High Court stayed the notification to include 17 Other Backward Castes in the SC list, BSP president Mayawati on Tuesday said such government decisions are "guided by total selfish political motives" but affects the entire society.
+After the Allahabad High Court stayed the notification to include 17 OBC groups in the Scheduled Castes list, BSP president Mayawati on Tuesday said such government decisions are "guided by total selfish political motives" but effects the entire society.
 She said the move was "most unfortunate".

-Kahar, Kashyap, Kewat, Nishad, Bind, Bhar, Prajapati, Rajbhar, Batham, Gaur, Tura, Majhi, Mallah, Kumhar, Dheemar and Machua sub-castes were among the 17 OBC castes.
+Kahar, Kashyap, Kewat, Nishad, Bind, Bhar, Prajapati, Rajbhar, Batham, Gaur, Tura, Majhi, Mallah, Kumhar, Dheemar and Machua sub-castes were among the 17 OBC groups.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)